 Africa’s financial landscape is undergoing a massive digital shift.
 Mobile-first banking has become the default model, powered by platforms like M-Pesa, Airtel Money, and emerging microfinance AI adoption networks.
 These systems are driving financial inclusion in Africa, connecting millions of users who rely on mobile phones for payments, savings, and even small-scale lending.

 But with rapid growth comes new threats.
-Digital banking fraud prevention has become a pressing concern as cybercriminals target mobile money platforms that handle billions of dollars in transactions each month.
-According to the GSMA Mobile Money Report (2024), Africa processed over $1.2 trillion in mobile money transactions.
+Digital banking fraud prevention has become a pressing concern as cybercriminals target mobile money platforms (M-Pesa, Airtel Money) that handle billions in transactions monthly.
+According to the GSMA Mobile Money Report (2024), Africa processed over $1.1 trillion in mobile money transactions.

-Traditional compliance systems can’t keep up.
+Traditional compliance systems rarely keep up.
 Most rely on rule-based automation that reacts after fraud occurs.
-In contrast, agentic AI in financial services introduces proactive intelligence systems that detect, analyze, and act before a breach happens.
-These AI-driven financial security models continuously learn transaction patterns, adapt to new fraud vectors, and automate decision-making to reduce human error and delay.
+In contrast, AI agents in financial services introduce proactive intelligence that detects, analyzes, and acts before breaches occur.
+These ai-driven financial security models continuously learn transaction patterns, adapt to new fraud vectors, and automate decision-making to reduce human error and delays.

-Across the continent, banks and fintech startups are deploying automated compliance for banks and real-time compliance automation tools to meet growing demands from regulators and customers.
-Governments are tightening controls around KYC and AML, while international frameworks are influencing local data protection.
+Across Africa, banks and fintechs are deploying automated compliance for banks and real-time compliance automation tools to meet regulator and customer demands.
+Governments are tightening KYC and AML controls, while international frameworks influence local data protection.

 That’s why agentic AI is a necessity.
 It powers intelligent transaction monitoring, identifies anomalies at the source, and connects with RegTech solutions in Africa for policy enforcement automation and threat intelligence automation for fintech apps.